Sentencing (Reinstating Three Strikes) Amendment Bill - Submission by Family First NZ

-Family First NZ says that the proposed scrapping of the Three Strikes Law will only be celebrated by repeat violent offenders, but it will do nothing to protect families and communities from worsening levels of family harm, violent crimes and gun violence.
+Reintroducing the Three Strikes Law will protect families and communities from worsening levels of family harm, violent crimes and gun violence.

-Below is a selection of offenders that currently sit on 2 or 3 ‘strikes’.
-These are the types of offenders who’ll escape maximum sentencing if the 3 Strikes Law is scrapped.
+Below is a selection of recidivist offenders.
 Thanks to David Farrar (Kiwiblog) for sharing this information with us.

 NZ Crime Statistics